-Facts about Macadamia Nuts
+Facts about Macadamia Nuts in Hawaii

 Notable Macadamia Nut Farms

-Ahulaloa Farms is another of the Big Island’s farms that grow their produce on the volcanic slopes of Mauna Kea.
+This is another of the Big Island’s farms that grow their produce on the volcanic slopes of Mauna Kea.
 They are known for authentic Kona coffee and fresh macadamia nuts seasoned in many flavors.

-Mauna Loa Macadamia Nut Company, located just south of Hilo, has a nearly 2,500-acre macadamia orchard, a nut processing facility and chocolate factory.
-Here tourists can enjoy tasting the nuts or visit the guest center.
-For those who like self-guided tours, guests can venture down its Great Hawaiian Mac Nut Trail which highlights large macadamia nut farms, family-run shops and taste-sampling spots.
+Located south of Hilo, it has a nearly 2,500-acre orchard, a nut processing facility and a chocolate factory.
+Here, tourists can enjoy tasting the nuts or visit the guest center.
+Also, those who like self-guided tours can venture down its Great Hawaiian Mac Nut Trail.
+The trail feature large macadamia nut farms, family-run shops and sampling spots.

-Purdy’s Natural Macadamia Nut Farm is a laid back macadamia homestead on 5-acre lot that has been operating since the 1980’s.
-This friendly Molokai farm welcomes visitors who want to crack nuts open, savor fresh macadamia nuts, take a tour, snatch some recipes or even enjoy conversations with the farm owners Tuddie and Kammy Purdy themselves.
+This is a laid back macadamia homestead on 5-acre lot that has been operating since the 1980’s.
+The farm welcomes visitors who want to crack nuts open or savor fresh macadamia nuts.
+Additionally, you can take a tour and even enjoy conversations with the farm owners, Tuddie and Kammy Purdy.

-Whatever island you find yourself on, do not leave Hawaii without trying some of Hawaii’s delectable macadamia nuts!
+Whatever island you find yourself on, do not leave Hawaii without trying some of Hawaii’s delectable macadamia nuts.